Through the Barricades

 She was willing to sacrifice everything for her country.
 He was willing to sacrifice everything for her.

-‘Make a difference in the world,’ are the last words Maggie Gilligan’s father ever says to her.
+“Make a difference in the world,” are the last words Maggie Gilligan’s father ever says to her.
 She is still carrying them in her heart, years later, when she signs up to become a freedom fighter.

-‘Don’t go getting distracted, now,’ is what Daniel Healy’s father says to him after seeing him talking to the same Maggie Gilligan.
+“Don’t go getting distracted, now,” is what Daniel Healy’s father says after seeing Daniel with the same Maggie Gilligan.
 Daniel is more than distracted.
 He is intrigued.
 Never has he met anyone as dismissive, argumentative… as downright infuriating.

 The story of Maggie and Daniel is one of friendship, love, war and revolution, of two people who are prepared to sacrifice their lives: Maggie for her country, Daniel for Maggie.
 Their mutual sacrifices put them on opposite sides of a revolution.
 Can their love survive?

-‘By far my favourite book of 2016.
-It is a powerful, emotional story about love – love for one’s country, love for one’s family – and the need to stand up and make yourself heard, to make a difference.
+“A powerful, emotional story about love – love for one’s country, love for one’s family – and the need to stand up and make yourself heard, to make a difference.
 Something we all need to be aware of today.
-THROUGH THE BARRICADES is nothing short of stunning and I know it is a book I will re-read for many years to come.
-BOOK RATING – 5++++‘ (Linda Green, Books of All Kinds.)
+Through the Barricades is nothing short of stunning and I know it is a book I will re-read for many years to come.
+5 Stars. ” BOOKS OF ALL KINDS.

-‘Gripping, heartfelt story set in the heart of Ireland’s most troubled time.
-A book to remember.
-Deegan takes us on a memorable adventure into the past.’
-(Kate Kerrigan, best-selling author)
+“Gripping, heartfelt story set in the heart of Ireland’s most troubled time.
+A book to remember.”
+Author, KATE KERRIGAN.

-‘In Maggie, Denise Deegan has created a strong female character caught between her ideals and her heart.’
-(Martina Devlin, best-selling author )
+“In Maggie, Denise Deegan has created a strong female character caught between her ideals and her heart.”
+Author, MARTINA DEVLIN.

-‘Thought-provoking, heart-rending and uplifting, Through the Barricades takes a vivid look at the turmoil of events leading to 1916 through authentic and diverse eyes.
-It is not to be missed.’
-(Ruth Frances Long, best-selling author.)
+“Thought-provoking, heart-rending and uplifting, Through the Barricades takes a vivid look at the turmoil of events leading to 1916 through authentic and diverse eyes.
+It is not to be missed.”
+Bestselling author, RUTH FRANCES LONG.